Health and Wellbeing

 This course gives you time and support to put all you have learned into a personal context – creating a plan to help you move forwards with your life.
-For 4 sessions over 2 weeks, we’ll help you look at your next steps and ways to turn your plan into reality.
+We’ll help you look at your next steps and ways to turn your plan into reality.

 • Personal Development: You’ll identify your own strengths, weaknesses and the skills you’ve learned in life, work and training, then look at how the skills identified could be used in the future.
 We’ll look at your current life situation and relationships and how you can make positive decisions.
 We’ll help you identify personal short–term goals, then set and record some personal objectives.

 • Action Planning for own development: We’ll help you match your skills, knowledge, ability and personal requirements with possible career paths, identifying a variety of careers which may be suitable.
 We’ll signpost you to routes available for learning and development in relation to those possible career paths and help you outline an action plan.

 • Financial literacy – Budgeting and Money Management: We’ll help you identify possible sources of income, for example, employment, state benefits, with their advantages and disadvantages.
 We’ll look at the different types